-- You observe someone that appears to be in need of immediate medical care. - You hear a scream or call for help. - You observe a crime that is occurring or notice evidence that a crime has occurred. - You observe a suspicious vehicle or person loitering or repeatedly driving up and down a specific area. - You see someone suspicious entering a classroom, office, or vehicle with no apparent legitimate business.
+- You observe someone that appears to need immediate medical care. - You hear a scream or call for help. - You observe a crime that is occurring or notice evidence that a crime has occurred. - You observe a suspicious vehicle or person loitering or repeatedly driving up and down a specific area. - You see someone suspicious entering a classroom, office, or vehicle with no apparent legitimate business.